Apply Now Apply Now Apply Now

 The data science life cycle is simply the series of steps a data scientist—or another related professional—takes to complete the process of solving a problem for an organization using large amounts of data and various other tools.

 Q2.
-What are the 7 steps of the data science cycle?
+What are the 7 steps of the data science life cycle?

 Stage 1: Understanding the Business Problem.